 On completion of this MSc, I have begun a 1+3 programme supported by the White Rose Doctorial Training Partnership.
 This involves being part of a larger network with other PhD students, academics, and charities, researching ‘Urban citizenship and Informality: New dynamics in the context of global urbanisation’.

-As part of this programme, I have now completed a Research Methods MA and I am now working towards a PhD that is focused on the ‘Urban Elite, Informality, and Inequality’.
-Within this research I am interested in taking a global comparative perspective, focusing on London and Dar es Salaam.
-This will be done through exploring formal and informal practices used by the Urban elite in relation to housing and the impact these practices have on wider society.
+As part of this programme, I have completed a Research Methods MA and I am now working towards a PhD that is focused on investigating practices, incentives, and challenges of stakeholders and powerful actors in processes of urban development, with a particular focus on real estate development.
+Within this research I am interested in taking a global comparative perspective through drawing on case studies situated within both London and Dar es Salaam.

 - Urban Elite

-- MSc International Development (Poverty, Inequality and Development)
+- MSc International Development: Poverty, Inequality and Development (Distinction)